 Note: A “+” sign is added to the class when evidence is reported at different locations along the fault trace (e.g., A+)

-Strenght of the Quaternary activity Evidence (SQE)
+Strength of the Quaternary activity Evidence (SQE)

 Figure 1.
 Distribution of level classes of Strength of the Quaternary activity evidence (SQE) in QAFI v.3 database.
 See text for comments.